Free to browse

 5Plateaus: When Weight Loss Slows

 Most patients hit a plateau at some point, typically between months 6 and 12.
-This is a normal physiological response - the body adapts its metabolic rate as weight decreases.
+This is a normal physiological response, the body adapts its metabolic rate as weight decreases.
 Houston providers typically address plateaus by reviewing dietary intake, increasing physical activity, checking thyroid function, or discussing whether switching to or adding tirzepatide might provide additional benefit.
 Dose increases (when still in the titration phase) often restart progress.
 The key message providers across Houston give their patients: a plateau is not failure, and it's not permanent.

 6What Happens If You Stop Semaglutide?

 The STEP 4 withdrawal trial is unambiguous: when semaglutide is discontinued, most patients regain a significant portion of lost weight within 12 months.
 On average, participants in that trial regained 6.9% of body weight within a year of stopping, compared to 0.5% in those who continued.
-Houston patients who discontinue - whether for cost, side effects, or the belief that they no longer need the medication - should discuss a maintenance and monitoring plan with their provider.
+Houston patients who discontinue, whether for cost, side effects, or the belief that they no longer need the medication, should discuss a maintenance and monitoring plan with their provider.
 Some clinics in the Houston area are beginning to offer lower-dose maintenance protocols to help sustain results at reduced cost.

-Semaglutide works, but it works on a months-long timeline - not days or weeks.
+Semaglutide works, but it works on a months-long timeline, not days or weeks.
 Patients who enter treatment with realistic expectations, stick to the dose escalation schedule, and pair the medication with lifestyle changes consistently see the best outcomes.
 Find a qualified Houston-area clinic using our directory and ask your provider to walk you through the expected timeline based on your specific starting point.

 #semaglutide#weight loss timeline#Wegovy results#Ozempic results#Houston weight loss#what to expect